DjShinter/VideoRemote/README.md

 §7.6 You may never create cheats / hacks to bypass limitations or gain an unfair advantage in any game mode or game world. ✅

 §7.7 When installing mods, the liability for damage and harm caused by such is on the user.
 ABI will not be liable for any harm, damage or any other negative impact caused by modifications loaded from sources other than the official workshop. ✅

-# Contribution
-If you want to improve this mod and or fix issues, create a pull request.
-Any problems with the mod has to be reported to the issues board.